aliansyahFirdaus/aliansyahFirdaus/README.md

 ## Hi, I'm Aliansyah Firdaus!

-Front-end developer and mobile developer (React Native) currently working at Redigan.
+Front-end developer and mobile developer (React Native) currently working at Redikru.
 I have over 1 year of experience in the industry and I'm passionate about creating user-friendly and efficient applications.

 ## Skills